 In case you were too late blowing out the candles and now there is candle soot – in the candle holders -: good news, you do not have to throw the candle holders away.
 Just grab a bottle of WD-40 from your cleaning cabinet, spray a little of the lubricant on the spots, let it soak, and wipe it away with a clean and soft cloth.
 After this, you can just light the candles again.
 You are very welcome!

 I believe this happens to everyone (or at least every woman) once in a while: jewellery that is entangled.
 What do you do?
 Throw it away and buy new ones?
 Of course not!
 You grab the WD-40 can spray a little on the jewellery, let it soak for a few minutes, and before you know it, you have untangled it and you can wear it again.
-Continue scrolling for more incredible WD-40 tips.
+Continue reading on the next page for more incredible WD-40 tips.

 If you have to paint walls or window frames indoors or are in the middle of a renovation, you have to remember the following tip: before you start painting the widow and/or door frames, spray a little WD-40 on the knobs to prevent paint droplets from getting on it.
 Because it is a lubricant, the paint drop slides right off.
 In addition, WD-40 will also rehydrate used paintbrushes, clean paint from tile floors, and help open stuck can lids.